rprt/rspec-page-regression/README.md

     require 'rspec'
     require 'rspec/page-regression'

-Rspec-page-regression presupposes that your spec files are under a directory named `spec`, which can have a sibling directory `tmp`.
+Rspec-page-regression presupposes the convention that your spec files are under a directory named `spec` (checked in to your repo), with a sibling directory `tmp` (.gitignore'd)

 ## Usage

-Rspec-page-regression provides a matcher that renders the page and compares the image against an expected image.
+Rspec-page-regression provides a matcher that renders the page and compares the resulting image against an expected image.
 To use it, you need to enable Capybara and Poltergeist by specifying `:type => :feature` and `:js => true`:

     describe "my page", :type => :feature, :js => true do